mwinzi/mwinzi/README.md

 **About Me**

-I am the embodiment of everything computer and software.
+I am everything computer and software.
 I possess a raging passion for software development and hardware application.
 I have fun playing with DIY projects and turning ideas or concepts into their software equivalence.
 Obviously, I haven't done substantial work on all my computer-related passions owed to the usual suspects called reasons.
 Some of which, excuses.
 Every programmer has those, and don't let one tell you otherwise.

 I have interests in the areas below:
   * Artificial Intelligence